McKean-Vlasov Stochastic Partial Differential Equations: Existence, Uniqueness and Propagation of Chaos: Weak and strong solutions

 \subsubsection{Example 3: Stochastic Cahn-Hilliard equations}

 Our next example is the McKean-Vlasov stochastic Cahn-Hilliard system.
+Let $\mathscr{O}\subset\mathbb{R}^d$, $d\leq 3$, be a bounded open domain with smooth boundary.
 The Cahn-Hilliard equation is a classical model to describe phase separation in a binary alloy, and it is a fundamental phase field model in material science.
 The deterministic Cahn-Hilliard equation has been studied in the following form

 where $n$ is the outer unit normal vector on the boundary $\partial\mathscr{O}$.
 The reader is referred to \cite{DD96,NC} and the references therein for the study of the Cahn-Hilliard equation in the deterministic and stochastic case.